freddyisman/simple-transaction/README.md

 ## How to test

+1. When the service starts, the migration and testing are running before application deployment to ensure everything works correctly, so manual pytest execution is not necessary.
-1. Start the service first, then access http://0.0.0.0:8000/v1/docs for Swagger API testing.
+2. For convenience, if manual testing feels needed, start the service first, then access http://0.0.0.0:8000/v1/docs for Swagger API testing.

 ## Database Schema